openwisp/openwisp-utils/README.rst

 ``register_menu_group``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-It allow us to register different menu item or group at different position in the ``Main Navigation Menu``.
+It allows us to register different menu item or group at different position in the ``Main Navigation Menu``.

 **Syntax:**